labsmobile/sms-php/README.md

 - A user account with LabsMobile.
 Click on the link to create an account [here][signUp].
 - This library supports php v5.4 and higher versions of php.
-- From php v5.4 to php v 7.1 it is recommended to use Composer 2.2.22.
+- From php v5.4 to php v7.1 it is recommended to use [Composer 2.2.22][getcomposerdownload].

 ## Installation